How do I log into my VPS?

 - Type the following command (replace

-with your details):
+USERNAMEandIP_ADDRESSwith your details):

-- The first time you'll get a security warning, type
+ssh USERNAME@IP_ADDRESS- The first time you'll get a security warning, type

-and press Enter - Enter your password
+yesand press Enter - Enter your password

 Step 4: You're connected!